skandavaidyanath/website/content/project/jigsaw/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-Developed deep learning solutions for retrieving similar questions from a large Q&A archive for a distance-learning platform.
-This project was done under the guidance of [Prof. N. L. Bhanu Murthy](https://www.bits-pilani.ac.in/hyderabad/bhanumurthy/Profile) and [Prof. Aruna Malapati](https://universe.bits-pilani.ac.in/hyderabad/arunamalapati/Profile).
+Used program synthesis techniques to generate code from multi-modal user input using large language models like GPT-3.
+Developed a Jupyter notebook extension to generate code from user commands and I/O examples for the Pandas library in Python.
+This project was done under the guidance of [Dr. Sriram Rajamani](https://www.microsoft.com/en-us/research/people/sriram/) at Microsoft Research, India.